 It was actually bad for my company’s reputation because this client was also influential in the industry I was working in.
 To design a product for a client that they didn’t use, wouldn’t use and didn’t appreciate didn’t do anybody any good.

 I learned a lot from that.
 Nowadays, I look for those red flags and I respect them more.
 I step in, stop and check, and go back if needed to make sure we don’t make the same mistake to build a product that’s not going to be supported down the road.

 The lesson is: Design solutions that fit the competency level of your client.
 You can build and deliver a tremendous product, but if it is not the exact special thing a client needs, it’s not going to work.
-Now, I perform in-depth discovery visits to clients to define their needs.
+Now, I perform in-depth discovery visits with clients to define their needs.
 I get there to engage those involved in the process and seek buy-in for the project.
 While I’m there, I’m also gauging capacity.

 It’s not like I don’t want more clients.
 But I have to find a fit that works best for the services and products I provide, the needs of the clients, and their desire and capacity to support sustainable change.
 It can take a little bit longer up front, but doing your homework and having more of a rifle-shot solution as opposed to a shotgun-blast solution actually saves money and effort over the long haul.
 The product is also much more attuned to and more effective for more people once it’s rolled out.

-It took me some time to learn that it’s not about you.
+It took me some time to learn that it’s not about me.
 It’s not about how well you can design a tremendous product with all the bells and whistles.
 The consultant’s craft is to bring everyone along to the finish line, wherever that may be.
 So the best product for one client is not the best product for another client.
 You learn that customization of solutions is more of the challenge than building the best and biggest thing on the block.